daskeyboard/daskeyboard.io/q-api-doc.md

 ## Authentication: Oauth2

-The Das Keyboard Q server uses Oauth2 authentication (https://oauth.net/2/), so in order to perform a requests, you will need to send a token.
-But first, you will need to use your client credentials.
+The Das Keyboard Q Cloud service uses Oauth2 authentication (https://oauth.net/2/), so in order to perform a request, you will need to send a token, which will require the use of your client credentials.
+Indeed, once a user account is created on the Q Cloud service, a client is automatically generated with the name "User_X" where X is a unique id associated to the user.
+For example, if Bob signs up to the Q Cloud and has the id 87, a client will be generated for him with the name "User_87".

 ### Getting your Oauth credentials